 Argyll and Bute Council is seeking to progress with a procurement exercise to engage professional services to support completion of RIBA stages 3 to 7 in regards to the Helensburgh Waterfront Development Contract.
 The Helensburgh Waterfront Development Contract will deliver a new-build 25m, 6 lane swimming pool and leisure facility, with associated car park/ public realm and flood defences.
-The aim of this procurement exercise is to award a Contract in spring 2017 for the engagement of a design team in compliance with relevant legislation, standards and other requirements (including technical and environmental) of Argyll and Bute Council and the key stakeholders.
+The aim of this procurement exercise is to award a Contract in Autumn/Winter 2016 for the engagement of a design team in compliance with relevant legislation, standards and other requirements (including technical and environmental) of Argyll and Bute Council and the key stakeholders.

 Extensions of contract may be necessary to delivery the services.